Models: Opus, Sonnet, Haiku

 In 30 seconds

-Section titled “In 30 seconds”Claude comes in three models: Opus 4.6 (most capable, highest cost), Sonnet 4.6 (balanced performance and speed, and the best value for most operator tasks), and Haiku 4.5 (fastest, lowest cost).
-Most operators should default to Sonnet 4.6 for everyday work.
-Sonnet 4.6 actually beats Opus on real-world office tasks, so you may rarely need to switch.
+Section titled “In 30 seconds”Claude comes in three tiers: Opus (most capable, highest cost), Sonnet 4.6 (balanced performance and speed, best value for most operator tasks), and Haiku 4.5 (fastest, lowest cost).
+Opus 4.7 is the new flagship model (launched 16 April 2026), with major gains in coding and vision.
+Most operators should still default to Sonnet 4.6 for everyday work, as it beats Opus on real-world office tasks.
 Haiku is for high-volume, simple tasks where speed matters more than depth.

 When to use each model